Rishthegreat/Notes/School/WW2.md

 			- By the time the Germans surrender, we reached close to the top, but not all of it
 	- The Allies Liberate Rome June 5 1944
 		- Overshadowed by D-Day the next day
-- Tehran Conference
+- **Tehran Conference**
-	- In Persian Capital of Tehran from November 28 to
+	- In Persian Capital of Tehran from November 28 to December 1 1943
+	- Concerns about safety during travel so it required a lot of secrecy and planning
+	- First meeting of the big three
+	- Agreed on allied invasion of France in spring of 1944 with soviet attack on the Eastern front to pressure Germay
+	- Soviets will eventually join the war with Japan
+		- US wants them to join the war and they join the US against Japan once Germany is defeated
+		-